 What Movie 5 Means for Book 7

 Yes, I am going to address the topic that I think most Potter fans constantly have on their mind: the release date of Book 7.
 Like many fans, the 07/07/07 (July 7, 2007) date really intrigued me, but I would not believe it until Bloomsbury, Scholastic, or even Jo, confirmed it.
-However, I believe whole heartedly that Warner Bros. have all but confirmed that this is in fact the expected release date of Book 7.
+However, I believe wholeheartedly that Warner Bros. has all but confirmed that this is in fact the expected release date of Book 7.

 When Warner Bros. announced that the fifth movie would be released on July 13, 2007, it completely supported the 07/07/07 book date.
 And quite frankly, I could not understand why so many fans thought this meant that Book 7 would not come out on July 7.
 To really explain why the film release date supports the book release date, I need to go into some details regarding the box office profits of the first four Potter films, so bear with me.

-Harry Potter and the Philosopher’s (Sorcerer’s) Stone (November 2001) was a huge box office success both domestically (North America) and worldwide.
-It set the record for biggest opening weekend ever and became the 2nd highest grossing film of all-time.
+Harry Potter and the Sorcerer’s (Philosopher’s) Stone (November 2001) was a huge box office success both domestically (North America) and worldwide.
+It set the record for the biggest opening weekend ever and became the 2nd highest-grossing film of all time.
 The film grossed $317.6 million domestically and $658.9 million internationally (totaling $976.5 million worldwide).

 At this point, it seemed like Warner Bros. would be planning to release a new Harry Potter film every 1½ years.
-The fourth film was scheduled for release in November 18, 2005 and the fifth film was scheduled for release on June 1, 2007.
+The fourth film was scheduled for release on November 18, 2005, and the fifth film was scheduled for release on June 1, 2007.

 When Harry Potter and the Goblet of Fire was released, it became apparent that November was a much better month to release a Harry Potter film.
 It grossed $290.0 million domestically and $602.2 million internationally (totaling $892.2 million worldwide).